January 23-25 | 2026

 In an era of media consolidation, cultural erasure, and accelerating crises, building real power demands a new national narrative capable of holding the weight of both our history and our future.
 This conversation brings together leading storytellers, filmmakers, cultural strategists, and organizers who are shaping some of the most crucial solidarity stories of the 21st century.

-Featuring:Savannah Romero, BLIS Collective (Moderator)
+Featuring:Savannah Romero, BLIS Collective (Co-moderator)

 Kahlil Greene, Content Creator